 These magicians were also our doctors or physicians.
 They practised bleeding by cupping; and were very successful in healing wounds and expelling poisons.
-They had likewise some extraordinary method of discovering jealousy, theft, poisoning; the success of which, no doubt, they derived from the unbounded influence over the credulity and superstition of the people.
-I do not remember what those methods were, except that as to poisoning; I recollect an instance or two, which I hope it will not be deemed impertinent here to insert, as it may serve as a kind of specimen of the rest, and is still used by the negroes in the West Indies.
-A young woman had been poisoned, but it was not known by whom;

-the doctors ordered the corpse to be taken up by some persons, and carried to the grave.
-As soon as the bearers had raised it on their shoulders, they seemed seized with some \ sudden impulse, and ran to and fro, unable to stop themselves.
-At last, after having passed through a number of thorns and prickly bushes unhart, the corpse fell from them close to a house, and defaced it in the fall; and the owner being taken up, he immediately confessed the poisoning.†
+They had likewise some extraordinary method of discovering jealousy, theft, and poisoning; the success of which no doubt they derived from their unbounded influence over the credulity and superstition of the people.
+I do not remember what those methods were, except that as to poisoning: I recollect an instance or two, which I hope it will not be deemed impertinent here to insert, as it may serve as a kind of specimen of the rest, and is still used by the negroes in the West Indies.
+A virgin had been poisoned, but it was not known by whom: the doctors ordered the corpse to be taken up by [35] some persons, and carried to the grave.
+As soon as the bearers had raised it on their shoulders, they seemed seized with some sudden impulse, and ran to and fro unable to stop themselves.
+At last, after having passed through a number of thorns and prickly bushes unhurt, the corpse fell from them close to a house, and defaced it in the fall; and, the owner being taken up, he immediately confessed the poisoning.
+The See also Leut.
+Matthew's Voyage, p.
+123.